 If the defendant did not have insurance coverage, or if their coverage was lacking and you have remaining income losses, you can seek restitution for these damages by filing a civil lawsuit against the liable party.

-If you are interested in recovering the compensation you are entitled to following an accident but are unsure where to turn for help, reach out to an experienced Illinois personal injury lawyer at Staver Accident Injury Lawyers, P.C.
+If you are interested in recovering the compensation you are entitled to following an accident but are unsure where to turn for help, reach out to an experienced Illinois no win no fee lawyer at Staver Accident Injury Lawyers, P.C.